-The weather during most of May is clear and pleasant with day temperature of 10 – 20 degree Celsius.
-In the morning & night time the temperature might drop to – 5 to – 10 degree depending upon the altitude and the wind chill factor.
+The weather during most of May is clear and pleasant with a day temperature of 10 – 20 degrees Celsius.
+In the morning & nighttime, the temperature might drop to – 5 to – 10 degrees depending upon the altitude and the wind chill factor.

 Food can vary from camp to camp and places according to availability during the season and at the Saturday market as well.
-Normally, the food menu prescribes Nepali Dal Bhat (rice & lintel soup) with mild vegetable curry, fried rice, noodles and soups of variations.
-In some places, steaks, continental foods like hash brown potato, breads, pancakes, boiled vegetables, stew, pizzas, cinnamon rolls, cakes and pies etc. are available.
-But, as you go higher the food menu becomes limited.
+Normally, the food menu prescribes Nepali Dal Bhat (rice & lentil soup) with mild vegetable curry, fried rice, noodles, and soups of variations.
+In some places, steaks, continental foods like hash brown potato, bread, pancakes, boiled vegetables, stew, pizzas, cinnamon rolls, cakes, pies, etc. are available.
+But as you go higher the food menu becomes limited.

-The region that you will be trekking is one of the most popular areas for the walking journeys and expeditions in the world, so you will come across many other trekkers and mountaineers with teahouses and villages appearing every hour or so with constant views of the Himalayan peaks.
-After Namche and Thyangboche, the area will be barren with few vegetation like juniper, alpine shrubs & bushes.
-As Everest area happens to be inside the Sagarmatha National Park, so there are chances of seeing some wildlife like Impeyan Pheasants (Danfe), musk deer and other mountain antelopes en route.
+The region that you will be trekking is one of the most popular areas for walking journeys and expeditions in the world, so you will come across many other trekkers and mountaineers with teahouses and villages appearing every hour or so with constant views of the Himalayan peaks.
+After Namche and Thyangboche, the area will be barren with little vegetation like juniper, alpine shrubs & bushes.
+As the Everest area happens to be inside the Sagarmatha National Park, so there are chances of seeing some wildlife like Impeyan Pheasants (Danfe), musk deer, and other mountain antelopes en route.

-Cost of WIFI, Battery charge, hot shower are extra.
-Clients are responsible to pay directly at lodge for using these facilities.
-All lodges charge for hot shower.
+The cost of WIFI, Battery charge, hot shower is extra.
+Clients are responsible to pay directly at the lodge for using these facilities.
+All lodges charge for a hot shower.
 There is wifi available at most lodges but it will charge extra for using that also.
-Lodges charge for charging of phones and gadgets as well.
+Lodges charge for charging phones and gadgets as well.

 1. Namaste – Hello, (a formal greeting)